Destaq/language-learning-dashboard/README.md

 Built specifically with the Chinese language in mind but applicable to other languages with minor or even no tweaking.

-**I'm in the process of building a publicly hosted, much more comprehensive version of this tool.
+**I'm in the process of building a publicly hosted, much more comprehensive version of this tool called Lingotrack.
 It differs in that:**

 - **it has a social emphasis**
 - **there's an additional focus on tracking & finding media (à la Goodreads)**